 UPSC Personality test for the year 2019 was finally conducted, starting from 20th July 2020 after its postponement due to the COVID-19 outbreak.
 The personality test for UPSC 2020 will take place after Mains (Scheduled from 8th January 2021).
 To get more details, candidates can check the IAS Interview Questions page.
-It is the final round of UPSC Civil Services examination.
+It is the final round of the UPSC Civil Services examination.
 Candidates who qualify the mains exam, have to appear in the interview in the month of March or April of the following year.
 Thus it is very important to start one’s preparation right after taking the mains exam.
 Read on to know what kinds of questions are asked in the UPSC interview.

 UPSC Personality Test Syllabus

-The main aim of taking personality test is to know the overall personality of the candidate and traits of the candidate like their confidence, honesty, intellectual, integrity, understanding ground realities and depth of understanding of various concepts.
+The main aim of taking personality tests is to know the overall personality of the candidate and traits of the candidate like their confidence, honesty, intelligence, integrity, understanding ground realities, and depth of understanding of various concepts.

 Questions asked in UPSC interview

 Here, we bring some probable questions that are asked generally in the IAS Exam interview:

 - Mostly, some initial questions asked would be based on the bio-data of the candidate, their career choices and why in particular they want to join the civil services.

 - Initially, the UPSC Interview Board starts the interaction with a candidate by asking them to describe themselves briefly.

 - Some questions are asked relating to the candidates’ name.
 Candidates might be asked some questions about the meaning of their name, surname, and if any candidate has a long surname then the reason for carrying a long surname.